dlittle-source/Deployed-LAMP-Stack-on-AWS/README.md

 **Project:** Host a Web Application with LAMP Stack on AWS**

-**Project Overview:** In this project, I set up a LAMP Stack (Linux, Apache, MySQL, PHP) Stack Website on Amazon Web Services (AWS) utilizing various AWS services to ensure Scalability, High availability, and security.
-Below is a summary of the key components and steps involved in the deployment:
+**Project Overview:** In this project, I deployed a LAMP Stack (Linux, Apache, MySQL, PHP) website on Amazon Web Services (AWS), leveraging multiple AWS services to achieve scalability, high availability, and robust security.
+Below is an overview of the key components and steps involved in the deployment process:

 **Deployment Steps:**